Dressing and undressing

 Meals on wheels services are offered by your local authority, subject to certain eligibility criteria:

 Falls are not a normal part of getting older, they are a sign of an underlying problem and you should always speak to your doctor or a health professional if you are having frequent falls.

-Read more information about preventing falls as well as other health and wellbeing advice.
+Read more information about preventing falls as well as other top tips for staying independent.